pranavraj219/PControl/README.md

 # PControl
-Python script to control one's PC using Gmail Requirements -
+Python script to control one's PC using Gmail.
+Requirements -
 2 Gmail ids, python 3.5 or 3.5+
 The user needs two E-mail ids.
 One for the PC and another by which he will send commands.